 But after that, it was like a storm on the cricket field.
 The duo of Chris Gayle and Marlon Samuels just kept going and scoring at will.
 Both batters added the biggest partnership in white-ball cricket of 372 runs for any wicket.
 As a result, the West Indies scored 372 runs in their 50 overs.
 Gayle smashed a double century and one of the highest individual scores ever, 215 runs off 147 balls.
 Samuels scored 133* runs off 156 balls.
 The Caribbean team posted a huge target of 372 runs, and in return, Zimbabwe also played well.
 But they got all out for 289 runs and lost the match.

-List of Highest Partnership in ODI World Cup by West Indies
+List of West Indies Highest Partnership in ODI World Cup

 |Chris Gayle and Marlon Samuels||372||2nd||Zimbabwe||Canberra||2015|